gbhipolito/FlowDaggerMortar/README.md

 Also planning on using Square's Butterknife to inject views from xml.

 If you want the simplest version, running but does nothing, Checkout the first commits.
+Use the logcat to see the sequence of events when you open the app, when you rotate, close the app, etc.

 I just used Log.e to easily see the logs.